-The Storm Water General Permit for Construction Activities UTRC00000 will expire on May 30, 2019.
+The Storm Water General Permit for Construction Activities UTRC00000 will expire on June 30, 2019 - UTRH00000 expires on September 30, 2020.
 The Clean Water Act requires that all UPDES permits be renewed every 5 years.
-If a project extends beyond the expiration date of the Permit it must continue coverage under the renewed permit that will subsequently be developed to continue the same or similar permit coverage for construction activity.
+If a project extends beyond the expiration date of the Permit it must renew the permit and continue coverage under the renewed permit that will subsequently be developed to continue the same or similar permit coverage for construction activity.

 SECTION I - FACILITY OPERATOR INFORMATION Supply the legal name(s) of the person(s), firm(s), public organization(s), or any other entity(ies) that qualifies as the owner of the project (see permit definitions).
-Do the same for the operator (most commonly the general contractor) that conducts the construction operation at the facility or site to be permitted.
-The owner and the general contractor of the project may be the same.
+Do the same for the general contractor that conducts the construction operation at the facility or site to be permitted.
+The owner and the general contractor of the project may be the same

-Enter the complete address and telephone number of the owner and operator and a contact person and number for each.
+Enter the complete address and telephone number of the owner and general contractor and a contact person and number for each.
 Enter the appropriate letter to indicate the legal status of the operator of the facility.